Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Related Work

 Standard RL pipelines often rely on extensive reward shaping, long training times, and remain sensitive to morphology-specific variations to achieve natural and smooth locomotion motions.
 Motion imitation, based on animal motion capture~\cite{ pengLearningAgileRobotic2020}, partial demonstrations~\cite{liLearningAgileSkills2023}, adversarial motion priors~\cite{escontrelaAdversarialMotionPriors2022}, or optimal control-based reference motions generated by a trajectory optimizer~\cite{fuchiokaOPTMimicImitationOptimized2023} have become a common strategy to acquire mammal-like smooth gaits with reduced reward engineering.

-Another major challenge with RL policy is sim-to-real transfer, mostly addressed by using one of the two strategies: (1) applying domain randomization during training to increase robustness~\cite{pengSimtoRealTransferRobotic2018}, or (2) increasing simulation fidelity via accurate system modelling~\cite{xieLearningLocomotionSkills2020} and identification ~\cite{LearningAgileDynamic}.
+A major challenge with RL policy is sim-to-real transfer, mostly addressed by using one of the two strategies: (1) applying domain randomization during training to increase robustness~\cite{pengSimtoRealTransferRobotic2018a}, or (2) increasing simulation fidelity via accurate system modelling~\cite{xieLearningLocomotionSkills2020} and identification ~\cite{LearningAgileDynamica}.
 While the latter approach aligns dynamics in simulation with reality, domain randomization provides general robustness by exposing the learned policy to a range of varying parameters such as ground and motor friction, latency, and other robot or environment parameters.
-Balancing training stability and speed with deployability of the resulting policy requires careful tuning of the noise injection.